Owl-Listener/perceptual-protocols/README.md

 For most of computing history, the interface had to be designed for reuse.
 A design system was an artifact of scarcity.
 You couldn't afford to make a different interface for every person at every moment, so you built one carefully and shipped it to everyone.
 Polish was the proof of care.

 That world is ending.
 Generative interfaces are arriving.
 Fluid, personalised, regenerated for each user in the moment of use.
 When the interface is made on the fly, the design system stops being a library and starts being something more like a vocabulary.
-The agent needs to know not just what to build, but what the result should feel like, and how that feeling should adapt to who is looking and when.
+The agent needs to know not just what to build, but what the result should feel like, how it should move, and how that feeling should adapt to who is looking and when.

 Designers already know how to communicate this.
 We have moodboards.
 We have anti-references.
 We have private vocabularies for the qualities of a thing.
-We have implicit knowledge about how a clinical dashboard should feel different from a patient portal.
+We have implicit knowledge about how a clinical dashboard should feel different from a patient portal, and how a snappy product moves differently from a calm one.
 The problem is that all of this lives in our heads, in Figma files, on pinned walls.
 In places agents cannot see.

 These protocols are bridges.
 Each one takes something designers already do, and turns it into a file an agent can read.